London Marathon 2023: The Ultimate Guide For Charities

 So, you’ve assembled your London Marathon team and your runners are starting to panic about the daunting challenge ahead of them – training to get across the finish line, as well as hitting their fundraising target for your cause.

 Running a marathon is a huge physical challenge.
 Help your runners prepare for the big day with a training plan made just for them.
-Our friends at Runna have lots of tips to help runners plan their training through to April – be sure to let your team members know that if they sign up for a training plan with Runna, they’ll receive 20% off their first month, as well as a £10 donation to their page.
+Our friends at Runna have lots of tips to help runners plan their training through to April – be sure to let your team members know that if they sign up to Runna, they’ll get the first two weeks of their personalised training plan free, and a £10 donation to their JustGiving page with code: JustGiving.

 Reveal your London marathon team

 Cue the fanfare!
-Now’s the time to announce your remarkable marathon team, the VIPs dedicating their next 6 months to a huge challenge for your cause.
+Now’s the time to announce your remarkable marathon team, the VIPs dedicating their time and effort to your cause.
 Make an announcement on social media or in your charity newsletter that your team has been chosen and introduce some of the members and their stories.

 It’s important to make your team feel special as well as build a sense of community among the team members.
-Create a London marathon Campaign Page and send your runners your Campaign Page Creation Link to simplify their journey and ensure they’re connected to your campaign.
+Create a 2023 London Marathon Campaign Page and send your runners your Campaign Page Creation Link to simplify their journey and ensure they’re connected to your campaign.

 Offer a helping hand

-Let your runners know about the support available to them, so they don’t feel like they’re facing the challenge alone.
-Point them in the direction of any tips available to them.
-We’ve got lots available too!
+1. Let your runners know about all of the support available to them, so they don’t feel like they’re facing the challenge alone.
+Here’s some stewardship tips from our friends at MS-UK.

 Prepare the reports you’ll use most

 With your marathon team ramping up their fundraising, we know that keeping track of everything as well as supporting them can be difficult.
 Save time by using fundraising report templates to track your fundraisers’ progress and find any inactive fundraisers who might need a hand.